mocha-bot/donut/README.md

 ## Description

-A way to call a function with a donut.
+A way to drink a mocha with a donut.

 ## Example Result